What is acoustic neuroma?

 tumors can damage hearing, balance, and facial nerves.
 Another treatment choice is

-the size or blunt the growth of the tumor.
+or blunt the growth of the tumor.

 What are possible complications of acoustic neuroma?

 If the tumor gets big enough, it can press against the brain stem.
 This can affect